-Wireless Mode: Click the drop-down menu to select the wireless mode.
-2.4GHz band supports: Mixed 802.11b, 802.11g, 802.11n; Mixed 802.11b, 802.11g; and 802.11n Only.
-5GHz band supports: Mixed 802.11n, 802.11a; 802.11a Only; 802.11n Only; and Mixed 802.11ac.

-Please note that when backwards compatibility is enabled for legacy (802.11a/g/b) clients, degradation of 802.11n wireless performance is expected.
+Wireless Mode: The different combination of clients that can be supported include Mixed 802.11n, 802.11g and 802.11b, Mixed 802.11g and 802.11b and 802.11n Only in the 2.4 GHz band, and Mixed 802.11n, 802.11a, 802.11a Only, and 802.11n Only in the 5 GHz band.
+Please note that when backwards compatibility is enabled for legacy (802.11a/g/b) clients, degradation of 802.11n (draft) wireless performance is expected.

-Data Rate: When Wireless Mode is set to Mixed 802.11b, 802.11g (for 2.4GHz) and 802.11a Only (for 5GHz), click the drop-down menu to indicate the base transfer rate of wireless adapters on the wireless LAN.
+Data Rate\: Indicate the base transfer rate of wireless adapters on the wireless LAN.
 The AP will adjust the base transfer rate depending on the base rate of the connected device.
-If there are obstacles or interference, the AP will derate the transfer rate.
+If there are obstacles or interference, the AP will step down the rate.
+This option is enabled in Mixed 802.11g and 802.11b mode (for 2.4 GHz) and 802.11a Only mode (for 5 GHz).
+The choices available are Best (Up to 54), 54, 48, 36, 24, 18, 12, 9, and 6 for 5 GHz and Best (Up to 54), 54, 48, 36, 24, 18, 12, 9, 6, 11, 5.5, 2 and 1 for 2.4 GHz.
 Beacon Interval (40-500): Beacons are packets sent by an access point to synchronize a wireless network.
 Specify a value in milliseconds.
 The default (100) is recommended.
 Setting a higher beacon interval can help to save the power of wireless clients, while setting a lower one can help a wireless client connect to an access point faster.
 DTIM Interval (1-15): Select a Delivery Traffic Indication Message setting between 1 and 15.
 1 is the default setting.
 DTIM is a countdown informing clients of the next window for listening to broadcast and multicast messages.

 Transmit Power: This setting determines the power level of the wireless transmission.
 Transmitting power can be adjusted to eliminate overlapping of wireless area coverage between two access points where interference is a major concern.
 For example, if wireless coverage is intended for half of the area, then select 50% as the option.
 Use the drop-down menu to select 100%, 50%, 25%, or 12.5%.
 WMM (Wi-Fi Multimedia): WMM stands for Wi-Fi Multimedia.
 Enabling this feature will improve the user experience for audio and video applications over your Wi-Fi network.

-Ack Time Out To effectively optimize throughput over long-distance links, enter a value for Acknowledgement Time Out between 25 and 200 (2.4 GHZ, 64~200): microseconds for 5 GHz, or 64 to 200 microseconds for 2.4 GHz.
+Ack Time Out To effectively optimize throughput over long-distance links, enter a value for Acknowledgement Time Out between 25 and 200 (2.4 GHZ, 48~200): microseconds for 5 GHz, or 48 to 200 microseconds for 2.4 GHz.
 Short GI: Select Enable or Disable.
 Enabling a short guard interval can increase throughput.
 However, be aware that it can also increase the error rate in some installations due to increased sensitivity to radio-frequency installations.
 IGMP Snooping: Select Enable or Disable.
 Internet Group Management Protocol allows the AP to recognize IGMP gueries and reports sent between routers and an IGMP host (wireless STA).
 When IGMP snooping is enabled, the AP will forward multicast packets to an IGMP host based on IGMP messages passing through the AP.
 Multicast Rate: Adjust the multicast packet data rate here.
 The multicast rate is supported in AP mode (2.4 GHZ and 5 GHZ) and WDS with AP mode, including Multi-SSIDs.
 Multicast Bandwidth Adjust the multicast packet data rate here.
-The multicast rate is supported in AP mode, and WDS with AP mode, including Multi-
+The multicast rate is supported in AP mode, and WDS with AP mode, including Multi- Control: SSIDs.

-Control: SSIDs.